jimlawton/rust-playground/README.md

 - [Rust ownership explained: merging linked lists](https://www.howtocodeit.com/articles/rust-ownership-explained-linked-lists).
 - [Rust Options in Practice](https://willbaker.dev/posts/result-and-option/) - useful article on the details of Rust `Option`.
 - [Changes to `u128`/`i128` layout in 1.77 and 1.78](https://blog.rust-lang.org/2024/03/30/i128-layout-update.html).
+- [Long-term Rust Project Maintenance](https://corrode.dev/blog/long-term-rust-maintenance/) - a **really good** article on Rust maintenance, covering lots of topis (e.g., how do you choose which 3rd-party crates to use).

 ## Error Handling